 In most cases, your vet will charge more

-for sub-q supplies and prescription foods than other sources.
+for sub-Q supplies and therapeutic kidney diets than other sources.
 If you can

 save money on the basics, you will have money available to pay your vet